Chris Taylor Player Props: Dodgers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.85 team ERA that ranks seventh among all MLB pitching staffs.
+- The Blue Jays have a 3.83 team ERA that ranks fifth among all MLB pitching staffs.

-- In his most recent time out on Wednesday against the San Diego Padres, the right-hander tossed six innings, giving up two earned runs while surrendering four hits.
+- The righty last pitched on Thursday against the San Diego Padres, when he threw six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.